An-20/turtle2img/README.md

 Turtle to png / jpg exporter
 ========================================================================

-This is a fork of WojciechMula/canvas2svg which uses cairosvg and Pillow to convert things drawn in Python's turtle library to png or jpg files.
+This is a fork of WojciechMula/canvas2svg which uses svglib, reportlab and Pillow to convert things drawn in Python's turtle library to png or jpg files.

 The list of supported items is the same as canvas2svg.